Admissions Staff Are Standby 24/7

 Improved Mental Health

-Alcohol is a depressant, and excessive consumptioin can disrupt brain communication.
+Alcohol is a depressant, and excessive consumption can disrupt brain communication.
 Even though you might temporarily feel relaxed, heavier drinking affects impulse control, motivation, and connectivity to others.
 This, in turn, tends to make people feel worse!

 Better Sleep